avajs/ava/readme.md

 ### Custom assertion module

-You can use any assertion module instead or in addition to the one that comes with AVA, but can't won't be able to use the `.plan()` method, [yet](https://github.com/sindresorhus/ava/issues/25).
+You can use any assertion module instead or in addition to the one that comes with AVA, but you won't be able to use the `.plan()` method, [yet](https://github.com/sindresorhus/ava/issues/25).

 ```js
 var assert = require('assert');